Guide

 The Personal Allowance taper above £100,000

-In the taper zone (£100,000–£125,140), dividend income counts towards your adjusted net income and can accelerate the loss of the Personal Allowance.
-This creates an effective marginal rate that is higher than the headline rate.
-Pension contributions can reduce adjusted net income and help restore the Personal Allowance.
+In the taper zone, dividend income counts toward your adjusted net income and can speed up the loss of the allowance.
+That pushes your effective marginal rate above the headline rate.
+Pension contributions can bring adjusted net income down and restore some or all of the allowance.

 See how your allowances affect your dividend tax